jimbuck/WorkHive/README.md

-Node@home
+Nodus (formerly Node@home)
 ============

+**Why a rename?** Because after 2+ years of not touching this project, I finally have time and motivation to work on it!
+Fresh ideas need fresh names, so while the repository is the same, the codebase is squeeky clean and ready for a much simpler approach.

 This is a standalone server for creating, managing and serving work items for grid-based computational networks.
 Grid computing allows for client browsers to run calculations and send the result back to your server.
-This module makes it easy to create a server that will manage data, requests, and queueing.
+This standalone server handles all of the heavy lifting that is required to manage data, requests, and queueing.

-While Javascript does not have the highest performance, the sheer number of devices that natively run it in the browser is overwhelming.
-If we can harness the javascript power on every device, the computational power would be astronomical.
+While Javascript does not have the highest raw performance, the sheer number of devices that natively run it in the browser is overwhelming.
+My end goal is to discover the power of distributed javascript computing.
+If we can harness javascript on enough devices, the computational power may be sufficient to solve complex problems in sufficient time frames.

 ## What can I use it for?
- - Rendering Farms and Image Processing
+ - Rendering and Image Processing (Render farm, image recognition, etc.)
- - Collatz Conjecture and other Mathematical Theories
+ - Mathematical Theories and Calculations (Collatz Conjecture, N Queens, etc.)
- - Statistical Simulations and other Experiments
+ - Statistical Simulations and Experiments (Artificial Life, Physics Simulations, etc.)
- - Anything you can program!
+ - Anything you can write in javascript!
 (Hopefully for the betterment of humanity...)

 ## How does it work?

-The server is built on express and handles three main modules.
+Nodus is composed of three components:

- 1. Grid
+ 1. Server
+  - [ ] Built with ExpressJS and NeDB.
-  - Serves client scripts and data
+  - [ ] Serves client scripts.
+  - [ ] Manages work items in the queue.
-  - Recieves and records calculated results.
+  - [ ] Sends work parameters and records completed results.
- 2. Stats
+ 2. Workers
-  - Displays general information and statistics for a project.
+  - [ ] Executes compute functions against work parameters.
+  - [ ] Utilizes webworkers when possible.
+  - [ ] Sends results back to server.
  3. Admin
-  - Manage input data sets
+  - [ ] Simple web portal.
+  - [ ] View live stats.
-  - Edit the compute functions
+  - [ ] Edit the compute functions

-Once your server is running, add `<script type="text/javascript" src="HOST:PORT/client.js"/>` and it will handle the rest!
+  - [ ] Manage work item queue.
+  - [ ] Disconnect workers.
+  - [ ] Export results to various datatypes.

 ## How safe/reliable is it?

 Security is at the utmost importance when designing a grid computation platform.
 Standard defenses will be in place to protect the project against rogue data.

-Depending on the problem, solutions will be verified through repitition or via a validate function if supplied.
+Depending on the problem, solutions will be verified through repetition or via a validate function if supplied.
+In the mean time, be sure to use SSL, and require multiple trials before accepting the result.